SeijuuroShin6/Stargazing-Moments/README.md

-How Stargazing Moments came up ?
+How the idea of Stargazing Moments came up ?
 Well,
 ______________________________________